WallabyLester/RBF-aPID-Controller/README.md

 order simulation.
 Training data was not simulated for the trained example, fake inputs were made.

 The project doesn't currently implement a CMake build as it was pulled from a greater build implementation.
-Tests for the adaptive PID controller and RBF model are included using gtest.\
+Tests for the adaptive PID controller and RBF model are included using `gtest`.\
 An example manual compilation:
 ```
 // Build and run tests